-Industrial Maintenance Technician Certificate
+Industrial Technician - Mechanical\ Certificate

-This certificate is designed to prepare students to support manufacturing facilities or large industrial complexes.
-Industrial Maintenance Technicians are asked to accomplish a variety of electrical and mechanical tasks depending on the day-to-day needs of their employer.
+The Industrial Technician-Mechanical certificate is designed to prepare students to support manufacturing facilities or large industrial complexes.
+Industrial Maintenance Mechanical Technicians are asked to accomplish a variety of mechanical and installation tasks depending on the day-to-day needs of their employer.
+Students will work with a wide variety of modern industrial machines and controls, learning to install and maintain this type of equipment.
 A person interested in pursuing education and employment in this area should have high mechanical aptitude and the ability to troubleshoot complex systems.
-During the program, students will be eligible to take the nationally recognized Manufacturing Skill Standards Council Certified Production Technician (MSSC-CPT) exams.
-Upon completion of the certificate, a student has the option of entering the workforce or continuing with the pursuit of advanced training in the field of Industrial Maintenance.
+During the program, students will be eligible to take the nationally recognized Manufacturing Skill Standards Council Safety assessment which is part of the Certified Production Technician (MSSC-CPT) credentials.
+The graduate has the option to continue their education by pursuing the AAS degree in Industrial Maintenance Technology or entering the workplace with the option to return to pursue the AAS degree at a later date.